-In this configuration, one end carries all of the load, so a good anchor is needed to resist the bending moment.
+In this configuration, one end carries all the load as good anchor which is needed to resist the bending moment, it is also called Encastre.

 The cantilever beam is a rigid structural element constructed with trusses, slabs and racks for the structural load.

-It allows for overwhelming structures without external bracing such a simply supported beam found in a post and lintel system.
+It allows to make enormous structures without external bracing such a simply supported beam found in a post and lintel system.

 Sometimes it is used for aesthetic purposes in structures.